MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.10.2 Policies and Agreements

-Any advertising content your Extension displays must adhere to [Microsoft Creative Acceptance Policy](https://about.ads.microsoft.com/solutions/ad-products/display-advertising/creative-acceptance-policies).
+Any advertising content your Extension displays must adhere to [Microsoft Creative Acceptance Policy][MicrosoftAdvertisingCreativeAcceptancePolicies].
-If your Extension displays ads, all content displayed must conform to the advertising requirements of the [App Developer Agreement](https://docs.microsoft.com/legal/windows/agreements/app-developer-agreement) and this Policy.
+If your Extension displays ads, all content displayed must conform to the advertising requirements of the [App Developer Agreement][MicrosoftAppDeveloperAgreement] and this Policy.

 #### 1.10.3 Quality of advertising